 ADAM SYLVESTER / SCIENCE PHOTO LIBRARY ADAM SYLVESTER / SCIENCE PHOTO LIBRARY

-Excavation of an ancient neolithic village (10,000 years old) in Beidha, a major Neolithic archaeological site a few kilometres north of Petra near Siq al-Barid in Jordan.
-Beidha was first excavated by Diana Kirkbride in 1957 and later by Brian Byrd.
+Troglodyte dwelling in Beidha.
+Beidha, also known as Small Petra, is a major Neolithic archaeological site a few kilometres north of Petra near Siq al-Barid in Jordan.
+There is a small canyon with many Nabatean graves and triclinium.
+It was first excavated by Diana Kirkbride in 1957 and later by Brian Byrd.
 There were 3 periods of occupation detected; the Natufian period in the 11th millennium BC, a Pre-Pottery Neolithic B (PPNB) village with masonry construction in the 7th millennium BC, and a Nabatean period dating to the 1st or 2nd century BC.

 Model release not required.
 Property release not required.